The Tombs of Atuan: Coming of age

 As with A Wizard of Earthsea, The Tombs of Atuan is a bildungsroman or coming-of-age story, this time from the perspective of a female character, Tenar.
 Though she nominally has a position of high authority, Tenar feels trapped by her duties as priestess, and desires to escape to a place where she can make her own choices.
 In contrast to Ged, whose journey was chiefly a private quest, Tenar's choices have direct social consequences.
 While Ged's growth is traced through the various adventures he experiences in the first volume of the series, Tenar's development is shown through her exploration of her own domain.
 The labyrinth, in particular, with its twists and turns, is a metaphor for Tenar's exploration of her own thoughts.
 In this reading of the novel, the labyrinth symbolizes the imprisonment of the women, and the darkness and unacknowledged thoughts within Tenar, which she begins to struggle through after feeling guilt over killing the prisoners sent to her for execution.

 After this incident, she falls ill and experiences nightmares, suggesting that when she underwent the rituals that made her the "eaten one", some of her personality and her regard for life remained.
 She questions her faith (another theme that runs through the novel), and begins to develop a sense of self apart from it, helped in this process by Ged.
 She wrestles with her contradictory thoughts for a long time; keeping Ged alive would be contrary to all her teachings and the powers she serves, but sacrificing him would be contrary to her developing respect for life.
 An important moment in this process is when Ged calls her by her true name, and clarifies for her the choice between remaining in the Tombs as Arha and embracing Tenar and stepping into the larger world of Earthsea.
-Afterwards she has a nightmare about suffocating, a motif Cummins describes as being common to female coming-of-age stories.
+Afterwards, she has a nightmare about suffocating, a motif Cummins describes as being common to female coming-of-age stories.

 The hold that the darkness has over her does not disappear when she escapes and the Tombs are brought down in an earthquake by the nameless ones.
-She contemplates killing Ged, blaming him for her pain, but eventually learns to accept her guilt over her actions, realizing that though she had no choice in her actions as a priestess, she now has a choice to move away from them; but this "freedom is a heavy load".
+She contemplates killing Ged, blaming him for her pain.
+Eventually, she learns to accept her guilt over her actions, realizing that though she had no choice in her actions as a priestess, she now has a choice to move away from them; however, this "freedom is a heavy load".
 Le Guin ends the novel with the reassuring sentence "Gravely she walked beside [Ged] up the white streets of Havnor, holding his hand, like a child coming home", suggesting that she has been successful in finding new connections in her life.
 The conclusion of the novel represents the successful end of a quest that Ged undertook as a mature wizard, part of the story arc that traces his character development across the first three Earthsea books; thus The Tombs of Atuan has been described as part of Ged's coming-of-age as well.